activeyawcontrol/simrig-evolution/README.md

 Thoughts:
 * The SimLab brackets have a lot more adjustability than the NRG ones.
+* I have to do the bar-bending thing on the slider again because the dimensions are slightly different.
+Not a big deal but annoying.

 Sim rig:
 * Simucube 2 Sport